-By having educational programs and businesses work together to create pathways for workers, the skills gap between education and the workforce decreases and makes the transition to the workforce easier.
-The easy and simple pathway created attracts more people to advance their set of skills.
-The increase in the number of post-secondary graduates would allow for a ready and trained workforce.
+By having educational programs and businesses work together to create pathways for workers, the gap between education and the workforce decreases.
+An easy, simple pathway helps people advance their skillset and seek higher-paying jobs.
+The increase of post-secondary graduates offers a ready and trained workforce.
 By having trained workers in local economies, the United States’ labor market becomes more competitive.
-This allows the national economy to benefit through the partnership of government, businesses, and education programs (Albrecht, 2011, pg.
+The national economy benefits through the partnership of government, businesses, and education programs (Albrecht, 2011, pg.
 19).

 Austin, J., Mellow, G., Rosin, M., and Seltzer, M. (November 28, 2012).
 Portable, Stackable Credentials: A New Education Model for Industry-Specific Career Pathways.
 McGraw-Hill Research Foundation.
 Retrieved from https://jfforg-prod-prime.s3.amazonaws.com/media/documents/Portable_Stackable_Credentials.pdf

 Ebenehi, A., Rashid, A., and Bakar A. (December 2016).
 Predictors of Career Adaptability Skill among Higher Education Students in Nigeria.
 International Journal for Research in Vocational Education and Training, 3 (3).
 Retrieved from https://files.eric.ed.gov/fulltext/EJ1127728.pdf

 Ganzglass, E. (March 2014).
 Scaling “Stackable Credentials”: Implications for Implementation and Policy.
 Center for Postsecondary and Economic Success.
 Retrieved from https://files.eric.ed.gov/fulltext/ED561777.pdf